Immunity Boosting Mocktails

 The Immune System

 The immune system is our own personal armed forces.
-It defends us against pathogens or disease-causing viruses, bacteria, parasites, yeasts and other microorganisms.
+It defends us against pathogens or disease-causing viruses, bacteria, parasites, yeasts, and other microorganisms.
 What does the immune system consist of?

-Just as the military is made up of a network of land, air and sea forces, each with their own smaller intricate webs, the immune system consists of organs and tissues such as the spleen, tonsils, skin, mucus membranes, glands (thymus), bone marrow, white blood cells, circulatory system, lymph nodes, digestive system, and proteins.
+Just as the military is made up of a network of land, air, and sea forces, each with its own smaller intricate webs, the immune system consists of organs and tissues such as the spleen, tonsils, skin, mucus membranes, glands (thymus), bone marrow, white blood cells, circulatory system, lymph nodes, digestive system, and proteins.
 The entire network must be in tip-top shape and able to work together to stop contagions from initiating chronic diseases.

 How Is Our Immune System Compromised?

 These harmful microorganisms can launch an attack from anywhere: bodies of water, the air, our food, medicines including antibiotics, and stress.
 The stronger our immune system, the better our chances of survival.
 One way to accomplish this, according to health professionals, is to develop healthier lifestyles.
 Pay attention to our diet and exercise regularly.
-And we may enhance this most complex and diverse system in our body.
+And we may enhance this most complex and diverse system in our bodies.
 Mocktails is a nice place to start.

 What are Mocktails?